Summer in a bundt pan!

 What’s the point of layering?
 Layering the cinnamon sugar peaches helps ensure that almost every single bite is loaded with peach goodness.
 Or the lingering cinnamon swirl. 🙂

 Smooth it all out and pop into the oven.
-This is a ginormous cake and, as a result, will take quite awhile to bake through in the oven.
+This is a huge cake and, as a result, will take quite awhile to bake through in the oven.
 So don’t get nervous if it’s past an hour and the cake still isn’t cooked through all the way.
 That’s what happens with super moist, super thick, super supreme bundts!

 The cake will rise up quite a bit, so make sure you’re using the appropriate size bundt pan.
 Too small and you’ll definitely have a bundt cake spillage situation happening!
 Make sure you’re using a 10-inch bundt pan or slighter larger.